zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/plasma/erc20/approve.md

 title: approve
 keywords:
 - 'pos client, erc20, approve, polygon, sdk'
-description: 'Get started with maticjs'
+description: 'Approve required amount on root token.'
 ---

 `approve` method can be used to approve required amount on root token.